-Instead of always trying to convince complete strangers that your offering is the best out there through inbound marketing alone, sometimes it is best to leverage your existing relationships for the best business outcomes.
+So, instead of always trying to convince complete strangers that what you're offering is the best out there through inbound marketing alone, sometimes it's best to leverage your existing relationships for the best business outcomes.
+Companies must learn to establish real, long-lasting connections with their customers.
+And like all relationships, it requires continuous investment, mindfulness, recognition, and adaptation.

 For instance, research conducted by Frederick Reichheld of Bain & Company found as little as a five percent increase in customer retention can result in an increase in company revenue by 25-95%.